 Centrally managed water system.
 “Centrally managed water system” means a water system that provides water for human consumption through pipes or other constructed conveyances to at least 15 service connections or serves an average of at least 25 people for at least 60 days a year as regulated by 10-144 C.M.R.
 Ch.
 231, Rules Relating to Drinking Water.
 This water system may be privately owned.

-Certificate of occupancy.
-“Certificate of occupancy” means the municipal approval for occupancy granted pursuant to 25 M.R.S. §2357-A or the Maine Uniform Building and Energy Code adopted pursuant to Title 10 Chapter 1103.
-Certificate of occupancy may also be referred to as issuance of certificate of occupancy or other terms with a similar intent.

 Comparable sewer system.
 “Comparable sewer system” means any subsurface wastewater disposal system that discharges over 2,000 gallons of wastewater per day as regulated by 10-144 C.M.R.
 Ch.
 241, Subsurface Wastewater Disposal Rules.

 Comprehensive plan.
 "Comprehensive plan" means a document or interrelated documents consistent with 30-A M.R.S. § 4326(1)-(4), including the strategies for an implementation program which are consistent with the goals and guidelines established pursuant to Title 30-A Chapter 187 Subchapter II.

+Conditional use.
+“Conditional use” means a use permitted on a lot in a zoning district by a municipal legislative body, subject to certain conditions not generally applicable to other lots located in that zoning district.

 Density requirements.
 “Density requirements” mean the maximum number of dwelling units allowed on a lot, subject to dimensional requirements.